kevin-foreman/travel-weather-outlook/README.md

 ### Screenshot

 ## General info
-This is a simple web-based application to keep track of tasks during a standard business day.
-The current day is displayed at the top of the calendar.
-When the user scrolls down they are presented with time blocks for standard business hours.
-Each time block is color-coded to indicate whether it is in the past, present, or future.
-When a user clicks into a time block they can enter an event.
-When the user clicks the save button for that time block the text for that event is saved in local storage.
-When the user refreshes the page the saved event persists.
+This is a simple web-based application to find weather of a searched city to determine the weather of the city a user might wish to visit.
+User is presented with a simple search function and can enter the destination city.
+Upon searching for the city, the user is presented with current day weather as well as weather for the next 5 days in a forecast.
+User is presented with temperature, wind, humidity, and the UV index values to plan accordingly.
+After searching for a city, that city is saved as a recent search so the user can easily search for that city again, should they need to.

 ## Technologies
 Project is built with: